kmpaul/xdevbot-old/README.md

 AIOHTTP Application Template
 ============================

 This is a simple template for an `aiohttp`-based web app.
+It is designed to be easily deployable on Heroku, provide persistant storage with MongoDB, and has basic testing with `pytest` and continuous integration via CircleCI.

 aiohttp
 -------